What is a breast lift?

 What are the different breast lift techniques?

-- Anchor incision technique: This technique is generally used for women with a significant degree of ptosis.
+- Anchor incision technique: generally used for women with a significant degree of ptosis.
 It involves three incisions: one around the areola, one vertically from the bottom of the areola to the fold and one along the inframammary fold, resulting in an anchor shape.
-Excess skin is removed, breast tissue is reshaped and the areola and nipple are repositioned at a higher height.
+Excess skin is removed, breast tissue is reshaped, and the areola and nipple are repositioned at a higher height.
 If necessary, the size of the areola can be reduced.
 The resulting scars follow the incision lines and, although permanent, generally fade over time.

-- Vertical incision technique: This technique, also known as the “lollipop breast lift”, is used for women with a moderate degree of ptosis.
+- Vertical incision technique: also known as the “lollipop breast lift”, this is used for women with a moderate degree of ptosis.
 It requires two incisions: one around the areola and another that descends vertically from the bottom of the areola to the breast fold.
 The same reshaping and repositioning steps are followed, but this technique involves less scarring than the anchor incision technique.

-- Periareolar incision technique: This technique, often referred to as the “donut” breast lift, is generally reserved for women with a mild degree of ptosis.
+- Periareolar incision technique: often referred to as the “donut” breast lift, is generally reserved for women with a mild degree of ptosis.
 A single incision is made around the areola.
 Excess skin is removed, and the areola and nipple are repositioned if necessary.
 This technique leaves the smallest scar, hidden along the edge of the areola.

-In all cases, the surgeon strives to place incisions in areas where scars will be least visible.
+In all cases, the surgeon strives to place incisions in areas where scars will be the least visible.
 Sutures are generally placed deep in the breast tissue to support the newly formed breasts.
 Over time, the incision lines will fade and improve the overall aesthetic appearance.

 Breast lift results

-After mastopexy, you can expect firmer, rounder, younger-looking breasts.
+After mastopexy, you can expect firmer, rounder, and younger-looking breasts.
 The breasts will be repositioned higher on the chest, and the areola and nipple will be placed in a more natural position.
 If an areola reduction has been performed, it will also be more proportional to the new size and shape of the breasts.

 Recovery after a breast lift